Cognitive Games and Assessments

 Digit Symbol Substitution Test

-The symbol-digit substitution task has been used to evaluate motor speed, attention, associative thinking (1).
-Initially developed as part of the Wechsler Adult Intelligence Scale and later digitized, the task is one of the most frequently used assessment in neuropsychological testing (1, 2, 3).
-The measure has shown to be valid and sensitive to change in major depressive disorder, age related cognitive decline, alcoholism and a variety of other conditions (3).
-Participants are shown a series of symbols (greek letter).
-They are also shown a grid which maps various symbols to digits (digits shown are 1-9).
-For each successive symbol, participants are required to press the button containing the corresponding digit.
-Example: Participant is shown greek letter α.
-According to the map, α corresponds to "4".
-The participant then selects the "4" button.
+Initially developed as part of the Wechsler Adult Intelligence Scale and later digitized, the symbol-digit substitution task is one of the most frequently used assessment in neuropsychological testing (1, 2, 3).
+The measure has shown to be valid and sensitive to change in major depressive disorder, age-related cognitive decline, alcoholism and a variety of other conditions (3).
+Given a mapping of various symbols to numbers 1-9, the user is presented with a symbol and required to tap the corresponding number.
+Domains assessed: motor speed, attention, associative thinking

 References